If you receive a decision relating to your application for the First Home Owner Grant (FHOG) that you disagree with, you can lodge an objection.

 Payment pending a decision

-We cannot make a demand for payment while an objection to a FHOG decision is being considered.
+We will not make a demand for payment while an objection to a FHOG decision is being considered.
 However, if you do not repay the FHOG or an associated penalty amount, interest will accrue on the outstanding amount calculated at the market and premium rates.

-If your objection is unsuccessful, you must pay the outstanding tax as well as the accrued interest.
+If your objection is unsuccessful, you must pay the outstanding FHOG amount and penalty (if any) as well as the accrued interest.

 Alongside the formal processes available to you, we are open to resolving disputes through early and informal negotiations and dispute resolution.